JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-This interface provides access to the Java Runtime (i.e., JetBrains Runtime) resolved with `RuntimeResolver`.
+Provides access to the Java Runtime (i.e., JetBrains Runtime) resolved with `RuntimeResolver`.

 ### `runtimeDirectory`